PoisotLab/MS_befwm_softwarenote/response_to_referees.md

  \begin{table}[H]
  \centering
  \caption{List of published papers since
- 2007 that have used the underlying mathematical model, with specification of the parameters used for bothe the growth rate and the functional response.}
+ 2007 that have used the underlying mathematical model, with specification of the parameters used for both the growth rate and the functional response, as well as the type of food-webs data on which it was used.}
  \label{listpapers}
  \begin{tabular}{@{}lllllll@{}}
  \toprule